stassa/nests-and-insects/README.md

 This is the repository for the rulebooks and code of Nests & Insects, a Roguelike Tabletop Roleplaying Game.

-Nests & Insects is still a work in progress, at the early stages of design and playtesting.
+Nests & Insects is still a work in progress, in the early stages of design and playtesting.

 The Game